 Gum disease treatment is vital to ideal oral health.
 Not only does it prevent premature tooth loss, but it also helps to keep your gums strong, clean, and free of any pain.

-Here at Bateman Aesthetic & Restorative Dentistry, we can work toward restoring your health in a number of different ways.
+Here at Beyond Smiles Family Dental and Orthodontics, we can work toward restoring your health in a number of different ways.
 Outside of traditional periodontal cleanings, we also employ some modern techniques that we’re very excited about!

-If you have any questions, or have experienced some of the symptoms listed above, don’t hesitate to contact us here at Bateman Aesthetic & Restorative Dentistry.
+If you have any questions, or have experienced some of the symptoms listed above, don’t hesitate to contact us here at Beyond Smiles Family Dental and Orthodontics.
 We’re happy to help you make a dental treatment plan that is right for you.
 Serving the Lehi, Alpine, and Highland, UT areas.

-*Patients must make/keep regular hygiene appointments to maintain their status and receive more bleach.
-Otherwise, it’s another $29 for more bleach.
-If they want custom trays made, it is an additional $99 one-time fee for the trays.
-The offer is available to both new and existing patients.
+*Patients must make/keep regular hygiene appointments to maintain their WFL status and receive additional bleach syringes.
+A maximum of 2 syringes will be given every 6 months.
+Custom bleach trays are available for a $99 one-time fee.
+This offer is available to both new and existing patients.